 Phoebe C. Ellsworth, the Frank Murphy Distinguished University Professor of Law and Psychology, has conducted pioneering scholarship in the field of psychology and law.
 She has published widely on the subjects of person perception and emotion, public opinion and the death penalty, and jury behavior.
-Her most recent articles have appeared in the Alabama Law Review (Meador Lecture Series), The Jury Expert, Emotion Review, and Psychological Science.
+Her most recent articles have appeared in the Alabama Law Review (Meador Lecture Series), Psychological Review, Emotion Review, and Psychological Science.
 She holds a joint appointment in the Psychology Department at the University of Michigan.
-Prof. Ellsworth is a fellow of the American Academy of Arts and Sciences, a member of the executive board of the Death Penalty Information Center, and a member of the American Psychological Association Ethics Committee.
-In 2014, she received the Nalini Ambady Award for Mentoring Excellence and the Career Contribution Award from the Society for Personality and Social Psychology.
+Professor Ellsworth is a fellow of the American Academy of Arts and Sciences and vice president of the Death Penalty Information Center.
+She is the recipient of the 2016 James McKeen Cattell Award for lifetime achievement in applied research from the Association for Psychological Science.
+In 2014, she was presented the Nalini Ambady Award for Mentoring Excellence and the Career Contribution Award from the Society for Personality and Social Psychology.
 She is a graduate of Harvard and Stanford universities.